0000 DISTRICT PHILOSOPHY OF EDUCATION

 A. Initial Procedure

-2. As soon as possible, but no later than three (3) working days following receipt of a complaint, the principal or the Civil Rights Compliance Officer (or his/her designee) shall investigate all allegations of discrimination (including sexual discrimination/sexual harassment) in as confidential and sensitive a manner as possible.
+2. As soon as possible, but no later than three (3) working days following receipt of a complaint, the principal or the Civil Rights Compliance Officer (or their designee) shall investigate all allegations of discrimination (including sexual discrimination/sexual harassment) in as confidential and sensitive a manner as possible.
 However, because an individual’s need for confidentiality must be balanced with the District’s legal obligation to provide due process to the accused, to conduct a thorough investigation, or to take necessary action to resolve the complaint, the District retains the right to disclose the identity of parties and witnesses to complaints in appropriate circumstances to individuals with a need to know.
-The principal or the Civil Rights Compliance Officer or his/her designee will discuss confidentiality standards and concerns with all complainants.
+The principal or the Civil Rights Compliance Officer or their designee will discuss confidentiality standards and concerns with all complainants.

 a.
 Interview the complainant and document the conversation.
 Instruct the complainant to have no contact or communication regarding the complaint with the accused.
-Ask the complainant specifically what action he/she wants taken in order to resolve the complaint.
+Ask the complainant specifically what action they wants taken in order to resolve the complaint.
 Interim measures shall be made available to the complainant during the District’s investigation.
 In the case of students, such measures may include, but are not limited to, referring the complainant, as appropriate, to school social workers, school psychologists, crisis team managers, other school staff, or appropriate outside agencies for counseling services.
 Additional interim measures may include the adjustment of schedules, “stay-away” agreements between the complainant and the accused, and the establishment of “safe spaces” within the building to which the complainant can avail himself or herself.
 Such interim measures shall be designed to address concerns raised by the complainant during the pendency of the District’s investigation and shall not disproportionately impact the complainant.

 b.
 Review any written documentation of the harassment or discrimination prepared by the complainant.
 If the complainant has not prepared written documentation, assist the complainant with doing so, providing alternative formats for individuals with disabilities and young children, who have difficulty writing and need accommodation.

 e.
 Inform the parties of their right to present any witnesses or other evidence and interview any witnesses to the complaint, including witnesses identified by the complainant and/or the accused.
 Where appropriate, obtain a written statement from each witness.
-Caution each witness to keep the complaint and his/her statement confidential.
+Caution each witness to keep the complaint and their statement confidential.

 f.
 Review all documentation and information relevant to the complaint, including any evidence submitted by the parties.

 3. Within twenty (20) working days from the commencement of the investigation, or as soon as practicable thereafter based on the nature and status of the investigation, the complainant and the accused shall be notified in writing, and also in person as appropriate, regarding the results of the investigation and the action taken to resolve the complaint, subject to all applicable confidentiality concerns and obligations.
-If the investigation was conducted by someone other than the Civil Rights Compliance Officer, the investigator will inform the Civil Rights Compliance Officer of his or her findings and provide the Civil Rights Compliance Officer with all documentation relating to the investigation.
+If the investigation was conducted by someone other than the Civil Rights Compliance Officer, the investigator will inform the Civil Rights Compliance Officer of their findings and provide the Civil Rights Compliance Officer with all documentation relating to the investigation.

-4. The investigator shall instruct the complainant to report immediately if the objectionable behavior occurs again or if the accused retaliates against him/her.
+4. The investigator shall instruct the complainant to report immediately if the objectionable behavior occurs again or if the accused retaliates against them.
 The investigator shall instruct the accused to refrain from engaging in any retaliatory behavior directed at the complainant or cause others to take such action and shall further inform the accused of the consequences.

 6. If the initial investigation results in a finding that discrimination or harassment did occur, the investigator will promptly notify the Superintendent, who shall then take appropriate action in accordance with district policy, applicable collective bargaining agreement, and/or state law.
 The District will also take all appropriate steps to prevent the recurrence of discrimination and/or harassment, and correct any discriminatory effects, if appropriate.

-7. Any party who is not satisfied with the outcome of the initial investigation by the principal or the Civil Rights Compliance Officer (or his/her designee) may request a district-level investigation by submitting a written complaint and request to the Superintendent (or Board President, where the Superintendent served as the investigator) within thirty (30) calendar days from the date of the written determination issued in the initial investigation.
+7. Any party who is not satisfied with the outcome of the initial investigation by the principal or the Civil Rights Compliance Officer (or their designee) may request a district-level investigation by submitting a written complaint and request to the Superintendent (or Board President, where the Superintendent served as the investigator) within thirty (30) calendar days from the date of the written determination issued in the initial investigation.

 B. District Level Appeal Procedure